noseglasses/elf_diff/README.md

 The following is a list of features that would be nice to have and will or will not be added in the future:

-* split up html reports into several files to make large reports more responsive
-* fix line wrapping in symbol comparison tables in order for them to be correctly rendered in pdf documents
 * read debug symbols from separate debug libraries and annotate assembly code